 8. Vitamin K

-This vitamin is responsible for helping in blood clot as well as heal wounds, bruises and areas affected by surgery.
+This vitamin is responsible for helping in blood clots as well as heal wounds, bruises, and areas affected by surgery.
 Other basic functions of Vitamin K include helping in treating certain skin conditions like stretch marks, spider veins, scars, dark spots and the stubborn circles under your eyes which is why it can be considered as a nutrient good for the skin.
 This form of vitamin can be found in different topical creams frequently used by doctors in treating patients undergoing surgery to help reduce swelling and bruising.